overleaf/toolkit/doc/overleaf-rc.md

 ### `TLS_PORT`

 Sets the host port that the [TLS Proxy](tls-proxy.md) container will bind to for https.
-For example, if this is set to `8443`, then the https web interface will be available on `https://localhost:8443`.

 - Default: 443